Welcome to Tobernalt Holy Well Sligo

 tobernalt holy well

-Carraroe parish has been working very hard over the past few months to bring you a new Tobernalt history book.
+Carraroe parish has been working very hard over the past few years to bring you a Tobernalt history book.
 We have uncovered previously forgotten material and pictures of the well.

 This book is available from: